 - Astronomy – meaning “the law or culture of the stars,” is more about the natural science behind how things happen in the sky and what causes them.
 This includes the aforementioned objects and beyond our galaxy.

 The word astrology was used before science became the formal method of studying nature and the stars, hence why astrology eventually got the “good name” and scientists were stuck with the other name.

 But as long as you understand that Astro-NOMY is about science and Astro-LOGY is not, then there’s no problems!

-Astronomy breaking away from astrology did not happen overnight, it took centuries for this to evolve.
+Astronomy (the science) breaking away from astrology (the mysticism) did not happen overnight.
+It took centuries for this to evolve.
 Astrology started being pushed out of academia acceptance as early as the 17th century.

-There’s Many Cultures That Have Different Sets Of Beliefs!
+I Respect There’s Many Cultures That Have Differing Astrology Beliefs!

 I do like to learn about other cultures, and am more than happy to listen to someone share with me the stories and legends behind celestial objects.
 I have no issue being shared such beliefs, as I can always find fascination with it.
 But does it make me an astrologer?
 No.

 Do I Believe in Astrology?

 With every naked eye object in the sky ranging anywhere from millions of miles to millions of light years away, I just do not believe that the positions of any object in front of any star causes your behavioral patterns or compatibility.
 Sure, we can believe in our morality, or good and bad karma, but the laws of physics and gravity that form planets, stars, and other galaxies have nothing to do with it!